Analysts Offer Insights on Technology Companies: Dynatrace (DT) and Infinera (INFN)

-There’s a lot to be optimistic about in the Technology sector as 2 analysts just weighed in on Dynatrace (DT) and Infinera (INFN) with bullish sentiments.
+Analysts have been eager to weigh in on the Technology sector with new ratings on Dynatrace (DT) and Infinera (INFN).

 Dynatrace (DT)

-In a report released yesterday, David Hynes from Canaccord Genuity maintained a Buy rating on Dynatrace, with a price target of $38.00.
-The company’s shares closed last Tuesday at $32.40.
+In a report released today, Matthew Hedberg from RBC Capital maintained a Buy rating on Dynatrace, with a price target of $38.00.
+The company’s shares closed last Wednesday at $32.69.

-According to TipRanks.com, Hynes is a top 25 analyst with an average return of 32.3% and a 76.1% success rate.
-Hynes covers the Technology sector, focusing on stocks such as SailPoint Technologies Holdings, Bill.com Holdings, and Upland Software.
+According to TipRanks.com, Hedberg is a top 100 analyst with an average return of 20.6% and a 70.9% success rate.
+Hedberg covers the Technology sector, focusing on stocks such as SailPoint Technologies Holdings, Ping Identity Holding, and CrowdStrike Holdings.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Dynatrace with a $31.17 average price target, representing a -1.8% downside.
+Dynatrace has an analyst consensus of Strong Buy, with a price target consensus of $36.00, implying a 7.4% upside from current levels.
 In a report issued on May 7, Needham also initiated coverage with a Buy rating on the stock with a $36.00 price target.

 See today’s analyst top recommended stocks >>